Credit Cards Balance Transfer Credit Cards

 The time a balance transfer takes varies by card issuer and could range from a few days to a few weeks.
 Remember to factor this variable amount of time into your plans if you want to do a balance transfer.

-Many of the best balance transfer cards don’t earn rewards, but these cards tend to have the longest intro APR offer periods.
+Many of the best balance transfer cards don't earn rewards, but many rewards cards feature balance transfer offers.

 However, you can find plenty of rewards cards that also provide intro APR offers on purchases and balance transfers.
-The difference is that these intro APR offer periods tend to be shorter.
+Often, these have shorter intro APR periods (e.g., 15 months instead of 21).

-Available card benefits vary by card issuer, so it’s worth comparing different cards to see if there’s a valuable perk to tip the scales in favor of one card over another.
+Available card benefits vary by issuer, so it's worth comparing cards to see if a valuable perk tips the scales in favor of one over another.
 Some specific benefits you might keep an eye out for include:

 • Purchase protection